harshnagoratela/netlifycms-travel-site/src/pages/blog/2020-04-24-top-15-restaurants-and-places-you-can-dine-alone-in-tokyo.md

 ### **4. Street Food**

 Street food in Japan is both cheap and delicious, and it can be an insta-worthy experience as you film your *yakisoba* (stir-fried noodles) being cooked right in front of you.
 Head over to Ameya Yokocho, or Ameyoko for short as the locals call it, by Ueno Station.
 It’s a popular tourist destination, with around 400 shops.
-Each your way down the street, choosing from a kaleidoscope of different food stalls to choose from.
+Eat your way down the street, choosing from a kaleidoscope of different food stalls.

 ![](/img/amyokomarket.jpg)